RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Configure Controllers

 On first boot you will be welcomed with the screen below.
-This menu will configure your controls for both EmulationStation and all RetroArch emulators:
+This menu will configure your controls for EmulationStation, all RetroArch emulators, and select standalone emulators:

 ![welcomescreen](https://cloud.githubusercontent.com/assets/10035308/9140482/cf42f25c-3cee-11e5-8f91-c1fc1c57175c.png)